CarlosAMolina/carlosamolina.github.io/wiki/docker/docker.md

 - `-p 80:80` map port 80 of the host to port 80 in the container.
 Without the port mapping, we wouldn’t be able to access the application.
 - `docker/getting-started` the image to use

-The application is accesible at <http://localhost:80>.
+The application is accessible at <http://localhost:80>.

 [Link](https://docs.docker.com/get-started/).